Inductive Biases for Deep Learning of Higher-Level Cognition: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Alex Lamb, Rosemary Nan Ke and Olexa Bilaniuk for leading many projects some of which are also discussed here.
-The authors are grateful to Mike Mozer for many brainstorming discussions.
-AG is also grateful to Bernhard Scholkopf, Sergey Levine, Matthew Botvinick and Charles Blundell for arranging research visits and collaborations which helped shape the intuitions regarding problems discussed here.
-The authors would also like to thank Stefan Bauer, Aniket Didolkar, Nasim Rahaman, Kanika Madan for useful feedback.
-This document contains a review of AG's research as part of the requirement of his predoctoral exam, an overview of the main contributions of the author's few recent papers (co-authored with several other co-authors) as well as a vision of proposed future research.
+The authors are grateful to Mike Mozer and Bernhard Schölkopf for many brainstorming discussions.
+The authors would also like to thank Stefan Bauer, Aniket Didolkar, Nasim Rahaman, Kanika Madan, Philippe Beaudoin, Charles Blundell, Dianbo Liu, Moksh Jain for useful feedback.
+The authors would also like to acknowledge comments by the reviewers which helped in improving the manuscript.